Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 	<summary>AI Engine-ML and PL Kernel details</summary>

 ### AI Engine-ML and PL Kernel Details

 The design implements the LeNet CNN to perform digital classification on gray scale images.
 The [Tutorial Overview](#tutorial-overview) section covers AI Engine-ML kernels and more details are in the [Software Design Details](#software-design-details) section.

 The PL kernels perform the following functions:

 * Loading input images of LeNet into block RAMs through the AXI interfaces
 * Moving and rearranging data from one AI Engine-ML to another

 The AI Engine-ML kernels are mainly used to perform matrix multiplication due to their high INT8 MAC performance.

 The PL kernel, `lenet_kernel` is pre-compiled.
 It handles most of the data processing functions, and contains the following modules.

-**Input Rearrange (IPR)**
+#### Input Rearrange (IPR)

 The LeNet algorithm in this design starts with an image of size 28x28 input imported from DDR memory through the NoC.
 An input rearrange function is implemented in PL to arrange pixels from the input according to a 5x5 convolution kernel and pad with seven zeros to form 32 pixels to form a 576x32 matrix.
 The matrix is sent to the first AI Engine-ML tile (Conv1) using an AXI4-Stream interface to perform matrix multiplication.

-**Max Pool and Data Rearrangement Set 1 (M1R1)**
+#### Max Pool and Data Rearrangement Set 1 (M1R1)

 The pooling operation in CNN enables the detection of the object when presented with different versions of the images by reducing the size of the feature map.
 From the types of pooling available, 'max' is chosen to account for distortion.
 In this design, the output from the first AI Engine-ML tile (core01) is a 576x8 matrix which is of 4x8 blocks.
 It is re-arranged as 4x4 using shared buffers This is sent to the PL.
 Each of the columns in the matrix corresponds to a 24x24 dimensional image laid out in the row-major format.
 The network for implementation has only six output features for the Conv1 layers and hence, two of the eight columns do not contain real images.
 Then a max pool operation occurs and a value returns from a 2x2 matrix, as seen in the green squares in the following diagram.

 ![Image of LeNet Maxpool1](images/Lenet_maxpool1.PNG)

 The RAMB36 module stores the resulting 144x8 byte matrix which then goes through a rearrange operation.
 This operation writes data into six RAMB18s populated with zeros in the appropriate positions and the fanout table generates addresses.
 Each RAMB18 is 2048x8 (depth x width).
 The arrays then go through a second stage or rearrange operation where each array is configured in read mode and 512x32.
 These block RAMS are rearranged to four block RAMS and five register files.
 After the rearrange function, the data is output as six images each of 64x25 dimension.
-Additionally, shared buffer configuration has been integrated after kernel core01 output, modifying the data arrangement from 4x8 to 4x4 matrices for enhanced data handling.
+Also, shared buffer configuration has been integrated after kernel core01 output, modifying the data arrangement from 4x8 to 4x4 matrices for enhanced data handling.
 The data for the previous image must go to memory-mapped AXI4 before writing of the new image starts.

-Also, in M1R1 are two instances of the AXI2BRAM module, one at the PL-AI Engine-ML interface and another at the AI Engine-ML-PL interface.
-At the PL-AI Engine-ML interface, data is coming into the module in AXI4-Stream format from the AI Engine-ML.
+Also, in M1R1 are two instances of the AXI2BRAM module.
+One is at the PL-AI Engine-ML interface and one is at the AI Engine-ML-PL interface.
+At the PL-AI Engine-ML interface, data enters the module in AXI4-Stream format from the AI Engine-ML.

 The AXI stream supplies a data rate of 128 bits/cycle at 312.5 MHz and the data is written into four 32-bit RAMB18.
 A corresponding set of operations occurs at the AI Engine-ML-PL interface.

-**Max Pool and Data Rearrangement Set 2 (M2R2)**
+#### Max Pool and Data Rearrangement Set 2 (M2R2)

 This module performs the similar operations of max pooling and data rearrangement to M1R1 but on a smaller set of the feature map.
 It moves and rearranges data from AI Engine-ML tile core02, to AI Engine-ML tiles core03 and core05.
 The module moves output from the second AI Engine-ML tile, core02 to the PL as 16 images of 8x8.
 This represents the 2D image as a column in a row-major order, laid out as an array of 64x16 bytes.
 Then a max pool operation occurs and a value returns from a 2x2 matrix.
 A register file configured as 16 images of 4x4 bytes stores the results.
 These are re-arranged before moving to the two AI Engine-ML tiles, core03 and core05, using two AXI4-Streams.

-**Data Mover Kernel**
+#### Data Mover Kernel

 The PL-based data mover kernel consists of MM2S and S2MM kernels.
 This module gets the initial image from DDR memory through the NoC and sends the data to AI Engine-ML tile, core01 (after input processing unit inside `lenet_kernel`).
 It also receives data from AI Engine-ML tile, core04, and streams out the data to DDR memory through the NoC.
-Modification incorporated to integrate shared buffer configuration after kernel core01, core02, and core04 outputs, facilitates the rearrangement of data in the shared buffer within the AIE-ML array.
+Modification incorporated to integrate shared buffer configuration after kernel core01, core02, and core04 outputs, enables data rearrangement in the shared buffer in the AIE-ML array.
 This converts the output matrix from 4x8 arrangements to 4x4 matrices for optimized processing.
-The side-facing NoC uses a memory-mapped AXI4 interface (MM-AXI4) and the side facing the AI Engine-ML array uses an AXI4-Stream interface.
+The side-facing NoC uses a memory-mapped AXI4 interface (MM-AXI4).
+The side facing the AI Engine-ML array uses an AXI4-Stream interface.

 </details>